CSC207-UofT/course-project-haunted-pyramid/res/Phase1/DesignDoc.md

 - Dependency Inversion Principle

-We didn't really build any abstraction to inverse the dependency as we followed the clean architecture structure well.
-However, if we do feel necessity of it, we will implement the principle.

 #### Clean Architecture
-see `res/Phase1/classFlowChart.pdf`

 - Calendar Classes

 OurCalendar (entity) is being used by CalendarManager, GetCalendar and its subclasses (use cases).
 CalendarManager and GetCalendar are being used by DisplayCalendar and its subclasses (Presenters).
 CalendarController (Controller) cooperates with DisplayCalendar.

 - Event Classes
 EventManager accesses only the Event class.
 All other classes consistently use the EventManager class